Banque de la Réunion: History

-Overview

 The French law of that marked the end of slavery in France established (Article 7) "the compensation granted to the colonists following the liberation of slave labor" and stipulated that "One eighth of the portion relating to the colonists of Guadeloupe, Martinique and Réunion will be taken to serve for the establishment of a loan and discount bank in each of these colonies."
 Two years later, the law of mandated that "Each of the banks to which this law relates is authorized, to the exclusion of all other establishments, to issue in each of the colonies where it is established, bearer notes of five hundred, one hundred and twenty-five francs. [...]
 These notes are repayable on sight, at the headquarters of the bank that issued them.
 They will be received as legal tender throughout each colony, by the public coffers, as well as by individuals."
 Like peers such as the Banque de l'Algérie and Banque du Sénégal, the Banque de la Martinique was both a commercial bank and a bank of issue.
 It opened on in Saint-Denis, Réunion, with Jean Desse as its first chief executive (directeur) and 10 staff in total.
 In 1859, it inaugurated a new head office building, known as the Hôtel de la Banque.